UniversalDependencies/docs/treebanks/vep_vwt/vep_vwt-pos-ADV.md

 There are 43 `ADV` lemmas (11%), 44 `ADV` types (7%) and 103 `ADV` tokens (8%).
 Out of 13 observed tags, the rank of `ADV` is: 3 in number of lemmas, 5 in number of types and 5 in number of tokens.

-The 10 most frequent `ADV` lemmas: <em>konz, lujas, sid', tägä, ka, nügüd', völ, kut, paksus, vaiše</em>
+The 10 most frequent `ADV` lemmas: <em>konz, lujas, sidʼ, tägä, ka, nügüdʼ, völ, kut, paksus, vaiše</em>

-The 10 most frequent `ADV` types:  <em>konz, lujas, tägä, ka, nügüd', völ, kut, paksus, vaiše, hüvin</em>
+The 10 most frequent `ADV` types:  <em>konz, lujas, tägä, ka, nügüdʼ, völ, kut, paksus, vaiše, hüvin</em>

 The 10 most frequent ambiguous lemmas: <em>edel</em> (<tt><a href="vep_vwt-pos-ADP.html">ADP</a></tt> 1, <tt><a href="vep_vwt-pos-ADV.html">ADV</a></tt> 1)